 Oral presentation in German

-Seminar paper in English; based on the presentation
+Seminar paper in English or German; based on the presentation

 Participation and homework in German